Updated July 5, 2023

-First up its short for initial RAM disk, and what it is a disk image that’s loaded with drivers and modules and the likes that the kernel needs to keep the boot process ticking along.
+First up, it is short for the initial RAM disk, and what it is a disk image that’s loaded with drivers and modules and the likes that the kernel needs to keep the boot process ticking along.

 The second thing right about initrd is that initrd is sort of a legacy term for it because these days, at least since the 2.6 kernels, it’s an initramfs image.

-The initramfs is an improved form of initrd, so initrd was blocked device image loaded into memory, but it’s accessed like a block device, data that was read or written to it was cached by Linux.
+The initramfs is an improved form of initrd, so initrd was blocked device image loaded into memory, but it’s accessed like a block device, Linux cached data that was read or written to it.